 • Several distributors can create intra-brand price competition

-Ecommerce: Advantages and Disadvantages
+Ecommerce: Advantages and disadvantages

 The advantages of this approach include: